Twelve Principal Tatchlan Faces banner

 Sukakap

-Unflinching Face of Truth
+The Unflinching Face of Truth

-One common variation is where flesh covers both sides, but the left side is vivid with pigment and ornamentation.
+One common variation is one in which flesh covers both sides, but the left side is vivid with pigment and ornamentation.
 This can include huge, multicoloured eyelashes, vivid lips, and a wide variety of painted designs, while the right side is bland and plain.
 Skulls can be likened to a wide variety of known and unknown beings, but they always match the features of the living part of the Face.

-Sukakap Ceremonial Costume
+Sukakap Face Dancer Costume

 Sukakap Bestowals